Salvatore Schillaci: Style of play

 Schillaci was a small, quick, agile, and mobile striker, with an eye for the goal, and solid technique.
 A prolific, reliable, and opportunistic goalscorer, Schillaci was known in particular for his anticipation, reactions, and his excellent positional sense, which, along with his acceleration, enabled him to make attacking runs to beat opponents to the ball in the area, giving him the reputation for frequently being "in the right place at the right time".
 He was capable of finishing well both inside and outside the area, as well as from volleys, with powerful strikes, and was capable of scoring with his head as well as with his feet, despite not being particularly imposing in the air; he was also accurate on set pieces and effective on penalties.
 Although he was primarily known for his selfish and instinctive style of play, he was also capable of linking-up with and playing off of his team-mates, despite not being a particularly notable passer.
 Due to his goalscoring exploits, his former Messina manager Francesco Scoglio described him by saying he had "never seen a player who wanted to score as much as him."

 Retirement

 Schillaci retired in 1999.
-Today he lives back in his native Palermo, where he owns a youth academy of football.
+He returned to his native Palermo, where he owned a youth academy of football.

 He appeared as a guest on Craig Doyle Live during UEFA Euro 2012.
-Former South African national team captain Steven Pienaar is nicknamed Schillo after Schillaci.
+Former South Africa national team captain Steven Pienaar is nicknamed Schillo after Schillaci.

-Personal life
+Personal life and death

-Schillaci's nephew Francesco Di Mariano is also a professional footballer.
+Schillaci's nephew Francesco Di Mariano and cousin Antonio Maurizio Schillaci have also played professional football.
+He married twice and had three children.
+He considered himself Roman Catholic.

+Schillaci was diagnosed with colon cancer in 2022.
+In September 2024, he was hospitalised with an atrial arrhythmia.
+Schillaci died on the morning of 18 September 2024, at the age of 59.
+Inter Milan led the tributes to Schillaci stating "He made an entire nation dream during the Magic Nights of Italia 90".